-Enumeral Biomedical Holdings, Inc. ("EBHI"), Enumeral Biomedical Corp. ("EBC") and Enumeral Securities Corporation ("ESC"), each a Delaware corporation and debtor-in-possession in the above-captioned chapter 11 cases, provide this Disclosure Statement to all of their known creditors in order to supply the information you will need in exercising your right to vote upon the Debtors' First Amended Chapter 11 Plan dated March [ ], 2018 (the "Plan").
-A copy of the Plan is attached to this Disclosure Statement as Exhibit 1.
+Enumeral Biomedical Holdings, Inc. ("EBHI"), Enumeral Biomedical Corp. ("EBC") and Enumeral Securities Corporation ("ESC"), each a Delaware corporation and debtor-in-possession in the above-captioned chapter 11 cases, provide this Disclosure Statement to all of their known creditors in order to supply the information you will need in exercising your right to vote upon the Debtors' First Amended Chapter 11 Plan dated March 14, 2018 (the "Plan").2 A copy of the Plan is attached to this Disclosure Statement as Exhibit 1.
 All terms defined in the Plan have the same meaning in this Disclosure Statement unless otherwise noted.

 EBHI, EBC and ESC - which will be referred to in this Disclosure Statement as "the Debtors" - each filed a petition under chapter 11 of the United States Bankruptcy Code on January 29, 2018 (the "Petition Date").
 The filing had two purposes.
 First, the Debtors sought to utilize the chapter 11 process to obtain greatest value from sale of the Debtors' only substantial assets, consisting of patent rights and related intellectual property related to its PD-1 antibody program (the "PD-1 Assets").
-Second, the Debtors sought to wrap up the Debtors'
+Second, the Debtors sought to wrap up the Debtors' affairs in an orderly way, including resolution of disputed claims with holders of 12% Convertible Secured Notes issued May 19, 2017 (the "Noteholders").
+The Plan accomplishes both objectives, by implementing a compromise with the Noteholders - already approved by the Bankruptcy Court - whereby they will pay \$847,000 to the Debtors (the "Noteholder Payment") and the PD-1 Assets will be transferred to an entity formed by the Noteholders.
+The Noteholder Payment will be used to fund a distribution to other creditors, after paying for the expense of the chapter 11 case.
+The Debtors project that General Unsecured Claims will be paid at the rate of between 15-45%.
+Creditors should carefully review this Disclosure Statement in order to understand the assumptions on which that forecast is based.

-&lt;sup>1 The debtors in these jointly administered chapter 11 cases, along with the last four digits of each debtors' federal tax identification number, are: Enumeral Biomedical Holdings, Inc. (6434), Enumeral Biomedical Corp.
+1 The debtors in these jointly administered chapter 11 cases, along with the last four digits of each debtors' federal tax identification number, are: Enumeral Biomedical Holdings, Inc. (6434), Enumeral Biomedical Corp.
 (9860), and Enumeral Securities Corporation (7157).

-&lt;sup>2 This Disclosure Statement is also being supplied, as a matter of information, to creditors not entitled to vote, and to all persons that have requested notices in this Chapter 11 case.
+2 This Disclosure Statement is also being supplied, as a matter of information, to creditors not entitled to vote, and to all persons that have requested notices in this Chapter 11 case.